Boarding - Admissions

 "There is a great relationship between staff and boys"

 We offer a highly personalised, one-to-one experience when you visit the school.
-You and your son will meet the boarding staff, including matrons and others who are caring for the boys; tour the boarding houses, including bedrooms and recreation areas; experience life in the classroom and meet the Headmaster.
-You will be taken on a tour of the school by an experienced sixth form student or member of staff, who will tailor your tour to suit you and your son's particular interests.
+You and your son will meet the boarding staff who are caring for the boys and you will visit the boarding houses.
+You will meet the Headmaster and you will be taken on a tour of the school by an experienced sixth form boarder who will tailor your tour to suit you and your son's particular interests.

 Putting your mind at rest

 "My son is having a fantastic time and can never wait to come back to school"

 We realise that this visit will be the key deciding factor about whether you decide to go apply to LRGS.
 We also appreciate that you may be anxious about making this important decision: is boarding right for your son?
 If so, is LRGS the right school for him?
 We hope that by the end of the visit you will be reassured that as well as receiving an excellent education, your son will be very well cared for during his time at LRGS.
 We are happy to talk to you in advance of your visit, to find out what your specific interests and concerns are.
 We also value any constructive feedback after your visit, to ensure that our tours and visits really are satisfying the needs of all prospective boarders and their families.
 We can assure you of a warm welcome at LRGS and look forward to meeting you and your son.

 Travel and transport